 Most Scott County Library materials check out for three weeks, including books, music, DVDs, Blu-Rays, Video Games, and tablets.
-QC Attractions passes check out for 1 week.
+QC Attractions passes, hotspots and the telescope check out for 1 week.
 Cardholders are limited to 1 QC Attractions Pass and 1 tablet per card, we have no limits on other material types.
 You must have your library card with you to check out materials.

 Overdue fines on Scott County items are 10 cents a day, with the exception of juvenile materials which are fine free.
 Please note that some specialty items such as QC Attractions passes, tablets and book club kits have $1.00 per day fines.
 Other RiverShare libraries may have different fine policies.